emlab-fi/projector/docs/planned_features.md

 - purely photon transport simulator (does not calculate secondary photons for now)
-- geometry based on computational solid geometry
+- geometry based on computational solid geometry and boundary representation

 - input data defined in JSON
 - tooling for visualization of input geometry

 - calculates all the rays first, then tallies
-    - speeds up calculation, no need to redo the whole simulation for each point sampled

 # Cross section and form factor data